Aksharaslokam

 It is mostly unused, but is active as the forerunner of the present day Anthakshari (അന്താക്ഷരി).
 Kairali Solaka Rangam Palai, Kundoor Smaraka Sadas and Amritabharathi Aksharashloka Samiti Chunangad are some of the famous Aksharasloka institutions in Kerala.
-Koonammoochi aksharaslokavedi and Ariyannur aksharaslokakalakshethram are worth mentioning for their contribution in the field of publishing many books related to aksharaslokam like aksharasloka directory (the first ever and the only one till date) containing names and addresses of aksharasloka artists.
+Koonammoochi aksharaslokavedi and Ariyannur aksharaslokakalakshethram have contributed to the field of publishing many books related to aksharaslokam like aksharasloka directory (the first ever and the only one till date) containing names and addresses of aksharasloka artists.
 There are many active groups in Kerala from Kozhikode to Thiruvananthapuram with Trichur as the hub of the revival.
 There is a magazine dedicated for slokam called Kavana Kauthukam published from Trichur.
 Akhila Kerala Aksharasloka Parishath and Kerala Aksharasloka Federation are two organisations for propagating aksharaslokam.
 Aksharaslokam is an item in the prestigious school youth festival of Kerala.